brimdata/zed/docs/language/operators/README.md

 As long as some of the named fields are present, these will be returned.
 No warning is generated regarding absent fields.
-For instance, the following query is run against all three of our data sources and returns values from our school data that includes fields for both `School` and `Website`, our web address data that has the `Website` and `addr` fields, and nothing from the SAT scores data that has none of these fields.
+For instance, the following query is run against all three of our data sources and returns values from our school data that includes fields for both `School` and `Website`, values from our web address data that have the `Website` and `addr` fields, and nothing from the test scores data since it has none of these fields.

 ```mdtest-command zed-sample-data/edu/zson
 zq -z 'yosemiteuhsd | cut School,Website,addr' *